isomerpages/nyp-sirs/_digital-programmes/5a-national-silver-academy.md

 <img src="images-2021/DigitalProgrammes_NSA_TechSavvy.jpg" style="width:100%;">

 <p>The National Silver Academy comprises a network of course providers, providing a wide range of courses to seniors to encourage lifelong learning.
 Courses under the NSA not only equips seniors with work skills, but also caters to interests in media, design, finance, and more.
 When the ever-evolving technology meets Singapore's aging population, it is especially important for our silver generation to develop basic digital literacy skills to age gracefully and handle everyday life confidently and independently.
-Pick up Basic Digital Skills training, a part of the Silver Infocomm
-Curriculum, to be a tech-savvy senior and stay in the know.
+Pick up Basic Digital Skills training, a part of the Silver Infocomm Curriculum, to be a tech-savvy senior and stay in the know.
 All the courses listed include practical hands-on activities tailored to suit the learning pace of seniors and step-by-step guidance will be provided.</p>

-<p>As a provider of NSA courses under NYP, SIRS offers the following programmes:
+<p>As a provider of NSA courses under NYP, SIRS offers the following programmes:</p>

   <ul>
   <li><a href="/digital-programmes/national-silver-academy/carousell-selling-online">Carousell Selling Online</a></li>